biometry/ArcGis/Tutorial/Summarize (Grouping Values).md

 * <i>Case Field</i>: The field dependent on the Statistic field.
 The soil type, or <b>RST_SIEGEL</b> in our example.

+<i>Note</i> Another way to summarize the value would be on the attribute table.
+We just have to select the column we want to summarize and click on the command.

 Once the table with the new group values is created, we can create a graphic representation of it.
 In <b>View->Graphs->Create Graph</b> we just have to select the type of graph we want and to set up the Value Field (The sum of the areas in our case) and the X field/label (type of soil or RST_SIEGEL here)